Codecademy/docs/content/kotlin/concepts/datetime/terms/decodeFromHexString/decodeFromHexString.md

   - 'learn-kotlin'
 ---

-**decodeFromHexString** is a method in Kotlin designed for efficiently decoding hex-encoded strings.
-Hexadecimal encoding is a common practice for representing binary data in a human-readable format.
-This method simplifies the process of converting hex-encoded strings back into their original binary form.
+**`.decodeFromHexString()`** is a method in Kotlin designed to decode hex-encoded strings.
+Hexadecimal encoding is used for representing binary data in a human-readable format.
+This method simplifies the conversion of hex-encoded strings back into their original binary form.
 This method is a counterpart to encodeToHexString.

 ## Syntax